Phoenix Marriage Immigration Lawyers

 Thanks to special provisions of the Immigration and Nationality Act (INA), people that marry United States citizens can be eligible for naturalization.
 In most cases, spouses of U.S. citizens seeking naturalization must meet general requirements, but there are some special provisions that provide modifications to those requirements.
+Our Phoenix marriage immigration lawyers will help you navigate the complicated U.S. immigration system so that you can become a naturalized citizen.

 History of Marriage-Based Immigration

 Marriage-based immigration dates back to legislation passed in 1922.
 At the time, lawmakers believed the original five-year waiting period for spouses of U.S. citizens of the naturalization process was both inefficient and undesirable.
 In 1934, Congress altered the law to include a shortened waiting period of three years.
 Lawmakers added more provisions via the Nationality Act of 1940.
-Today’s laws aim to further facilitate the process for spouses of U.S. citizens to gain the lawful protection of their own citizenship in the U.S.
+Today’s laws aim to further facilitate the process for spouses of U.S. citizens to gain the lawful protection of their own citizenship in the U.S. If you are in need of help from our Phoenix marriage immigration lawyers please call us for a free consultation.
+Our Phoenix marriage immigration lawyers help clients through the United States.

 Lawful Ways for U.S. Citizen Spouses to Naturalize